jfrog/frogbot/README.md

 1. The developer opens a pull request.
 2. Frogbot scans the pull request and adds a comment with the scan results.
-3. Frogbot is triggered again following new commits.
+3. Frogbot can be triggered again following new commits, by adding a comment with the `rescan` text.

 </details>